Stations & Real Estate

 Montréal is home to VIA Rail’s largest maintenance centre, with an average of 10 trains stopping each day for inspection and repairs.
 This is mainly due to its position on the Québec City–Windsor Corridor—the railway’s busiest route—and because it is a departure/arrival point for eastward and westward trains.

 In addition to carrying out most major maintenance work and minor train configuration modification projects, the Montréal Maintenance Centre also has a production line that refurbishes our cars and locomotives.
-Many major renovation projects have been completed at this centre, including the recent refurbishment of HEPI and LRC cars and the transformation of 12 Renaissance cars into accessible cars.
+Many major renovation projects have been completed at this centre, including the refurbishment of HEP 1 and LRC cars and the transformation of 12 Renaissance cars into accessible cars.
 The Montréal maintenance centre also plays a significant role in VIA Rail’s Heritage Program, which is currently revamping our EPA42 locomotives and our economy and business class cars (HEP2).

 Size : 35 000 m2